 Lenore Adie is Associate Professor in Teacher Education and Assessment and Senior Research Fellow at the Institute for Learning Sciences and Teacher Education, ACU.
 Her research focuses on two interconnected strands of investigation, the role of standards in assessment practices and teacher judgement-making, across a range of educational contexts.
 This includes a focus on moderation processes as these contribute to supporting teachers’ pedagogical practices and student learning, the enactment of assessment policy, the associated accountabilities of assessment, and teachers’ and students’ assessment identities.
 Sociocultural theories of learning are utilised within her work to interpret this dynamic context.

-Current key research projects include investigations involving the Graduate Teacher Performance Assessment; the ARC Linkage Project (LP180100046) Improving teacher assessment capability using scaled annotated exemplars of achievement standards in online moderation; the role of standards in initial teacher education and professional experiences; and the nature, function and impact of learning progressions.
+Current key research projects include investigations involving the Graduate Teacher Performance Assessment; the ARC Linkage Project (LP180100046) Improving teacher assessment capability using scaled annotated exemplars of achievement standards in online moderation; and the nature, function and impact of learning progressions.

 Recently completed projects include Standards, Moderation and Benchmarking in Teaching Performance Assessment; the Queensland NAPLAN Review: School and System Perceptions Report and Literature Review; Evidence of learning: Changing the role of teachers and students to improve learning;and Evidentiary decision-making: The Nature and Function of Data Walls as Data Visualisation.